Why is SEO so difficult?

 E.g. the-efficiency-hub-ecommerce-help.jpg instead of 123xyz.jpg

 Most often what slows pages down is the total size of image files.
-We always recommend to compress your images before uploading them, e.g. using TinyPNG.
-This tool shrinks your images without compromising the resolution (which is important because you still want people to be able to zoom in!)
+We always recommend to compress your images before uploading them, e.g. using TinyPNG or ShortPixel*.
+Both these tools shrink your images without compromising the resolution (which is important because you still want people to be able to zoom in!)

 Google looks at the structure of what you write and analyses how easy it would be to read for the average human.